composer/xdebug-handler/README.md

 ```

 #### _getSkippedVersion()_
-Returns the xdebug version string that was skipped by the restart, or an empty value if there was no restart (or xdebug is still loaded, perhaps by an extending class restarting for a reason other than removing xdebug).
+Returns the Xdebug version string that was skipped by the restart, or an empty value if there was no restart (or Xdebug is still loaded, perhaps by an extending class restarting for a reason other than removing Xdebug).

 ```php
 use Composer\XdebugHandler\XdebugHandler;